Proteome Dynamics @ Colorado

 Circulation, 142(18), 1794-1796, 2020

-URL RIS BibTex
+URL PDF RIS

 • Cardiac-derived exosomes have received intense interest for their roles in paracrine communications and regenerative therapies.
 However, current understanding of how exosomes mediate cellular signaling is incomplete, in part because the contents of exosomes from different cardiac cell types are poorly defined.
 To learn what signals cardiac cells release, we examined the microRNA (miRNA) compositions secreted in exosomes from human induced pluripotent stem cells (iPSCs) and 3 major iPSC-derived cardiac cell types.